 Back home I have made this couple more times, however all the time it so happened to be a dinner party and clicking step by step was near to impossible.

-Anyway this has been lying around drafts for long and decided today is just the day to share some very simple starter that doesn’t really require you to grind so much masala.
-I am not into store bought masala, but then hey when the kids like it, I don’t mind trying it out once and then recreating the masala at home!
+Anyway, this has been lying around drafts for long and decided today is just the day to share some very simple starter that doesn’t really require you to grind so much masala.
+I am not into store-bought masala, but then hey when the kids like it, I don’t mind trying it out once and then recreating the masala at home!

-Chicken – 1 kg
+1 kg Chicken

-Oil for deep frying
+Cooking Oil for deep frying

-Chicken Kabab Masala (store bought ) – 50 gms
+50 gms Chicken Kabab Masala store bought

 How to make the Chicken Kabab

-Wash and cut into bite size pieces.
+Wash and cut the chicken into bite size pieces.